liutairan/liutairan.github.io/projects/coverage_path_planning.md

 ### Project goal

-The goal of this project was to propose new approaches and algorithms that can be used to deploy robots which don't have uniform configurations, such as dynamics, parameters, and capabilities.
+The goal of this project was to propose new approaches and algorithms that can be used to deploy robots in the fields.
+The robots may not have uniform configurations, such as dynamics, parameters, and capabilities.
+The environments may also have irregular shapes to capture the features of real fields.

 ### My role